MeijoDrone/MeijoDrone/README_EN.md

 10: roscoe\
 11: command, which terminates sip_mavros_node, is inserted

+sip_mavros_node refers the value of radio controller (RC) via Pixhawk and MAVROS.
+Seven sticks of RC are used in sip_mavros_node.
+Set each stick with appropriate number.\
+•Roll stick (sw 0): control roll in manual mode/ emergency manual interruption in auto mode (tilt the stick ±50 in digital value of RC)\
+•Pitch stick (sw 1): control pitch in manual mode/ emergency manual interruption in auto mode (tilt the stick ±50 in digital value of RC)\
+•Yaw stick (sw 3): control yaw in manual mode/ emergency manual interruption in auto mode (tilt the stick ±50 in digital value of RC)\
+•Trim stick (sw 5): modify desired altitude rate R (Highest R = 1 \~ Lowest R = 0, desired altitude = input altitude * R)\
+•Arbitrary stick (sw 6): HIGH = start program, LOW = end program\
+•Arbitrary stick (sw 8): HIGH = manual control, LOW = auto control\
+•Arbitrary stick: switch Offboard Mode of Pixhawk (the node does not refer this value)

+Start sip_mavros_node on terminal, then the program wait for switching Offboard Mode.\
+Switch Offboard Mode, then the program wait to be started by sw 6.\
+After the program is started, the props start to rotate.
+Input desired position on the terminal.\
+The desired altitude can be modified by using sw 5.\
+If the program is interrupted by roll/pitch/yaw stick as emergency manual interruption in auto control, the control method is fixed as manual control (it cannot reset into auto control).
+Note, the altitude is controlled automatically in manual control mode.\
+When finish the program, set the desired altitude less than 0 m and confirm that the altitude becomes enough low, then switch sw 6 to finish. sw 6 can work when UAV hovers, therefore the switch works as emergency stop switch.

 Summarize topics of subscriber and publisher in each node.\
 sip_mavros_node (in sip_mavros_ws)\